 Buying every supposed college "must-have" can break the bank.
 Fortunately, there are ways to save and make your money work for you, like:

-Just consider this real-world example: Becky, who’d been fundraising with RaiseRight for three years, followed the last bullet point when her daughter went to college.
-She said, “I just found out the bookstore on campus is a Barnes & Noble!
-Looks like her books are going to help send her younger brother on the band trip this year!”
+Consider this real-world example: Becky, who's been earning with RaiseRight for three years, followed the last bullet point when her daughter went to college.
+She said, "I just found out the bookstore on campus is a Barnes & Noble!
+Looks like her books are going to help send her younger brother on the band trip this year!"

 Planning to send care packages isn’t just about supplying your kid with homemade cookies and clean socks.
 Rather, you can use care packages as a way to stay connected and give them a boost.